 You can also right-click a call to pop the record in Salesforce.com using the default browser, as shown below.
 This assumes the contact was found in the CRM platform rather than another directory (for example an Outlook contacts folder).

 You can also click on the call details “toast” notification popup to pop the contact, as below.
 Again this assumes the contact was found in the CRM platform.

 This feature depends on the appropriate Call Notification setting being activated, as shown below.

 Unity can also be configured to automatically pop the CRM contact when the call is answered, which depends on the Automatic Contact Pop tab settings as shown below.

-When you perform a contact search, Unity will check all directories such as the group/enterprise phone list, personal directory, Outlook, etc., but it will also search Salesforce.com and return results.
+When you perform a contact search, Unity will check all directories such as the group/enterprise phone list, personal directory and Outlook etc, but it will also search Salesforce.com and return results.
 You can search on contact name or company name, as shown below.
 Simply double click an entry to call that number.

-Note: You will need to type in a minimum of three letters to search for a CRM contact.
+Note: that you will need to type in a minimum of three letters to search for a CRM contact.